 Traditional organizational silos that exist across companies are the biggest challenge to sharing data and insights.
 These silos reflect a way of thinking about the customer experience where groups focus solely on their own goals, much like the cable company example.

-Organizations that see the most impact from implementing a collaboration tool to fuel customer insights – such as a Knowledge Management System – have a culture that supports collaboration, data-driven decisions, and cooperative work styles.
+Organizations that see the most impact from implementing a knowledge sharing tool to fuel customer insights have a culture that supports collaboration, data-driven decisions, and cooperative work styles.
 Organizations that bolt on new technology to business-as-usual process are more limited on what they can achieve.

 This can be overcome by evolving the way your organization thinks about work through change management and the right technology.
 As organizations become more integrated, silos morph into centers-of-excellence, in which each group is responsible for one aspect of the overall customer experience.